← Back to practice catalog

 Rules as data

-Version every deploy; shadow-evaluate before flipping traffic; rollback = moving a pointer to a prior config version.
+Version every deploy.
+Shadow-evaluate before flipping traffic.
+Rollback = moving a pointer to a prior config version.

 Inventory

-Either a remaining count per slot with CHECK (remaining >= 0) or one row per seat with a unique booking—second pattern is stronger against lost updates under concurrency.
+Either a remaining count per slot with CHECK (remaining >= 0) or one row per seat with a unique booking—the second pattern is stronger against lost updates under concurrency.

 Spike handling